-Japan has submitted its government's opinion in response to the public comment on the draft revision of the Government Procurement Law solicited by the government of China in 2022, and has also expressed its concerns about the preferential treatment for Chinese domestic products and companies at bilateral and multilateral consultations.
+Japan has submitted its government's opinion in response to the public comment on the draft revision of the Government Procurement Law solicited by the government of China in 2022 as well as the public comments on domestic product standards in 2024.
+In addition, Japan has expressed its concerns about the preferential treatment for Chinese domestic products and companies at bilateral and multilateral consultations.
 Japan will continue to advance discussions to resolve these concerns.